RedHatInsights/quickstarts/docs/quickstarts/README.md

     a.
 Create a request in [the RHCLOUD Jira project](https://issues.redhat.com/projects/RHCLOUD/issues/) for engineering to merge the content.
 Add the `platform-experience-services` label to your Jira.

     b.
 Create a pull request (PR) to the `main` branch in the [**Red HatInsights/quickstarts**](https://github.com/RedHatInsights/quickstarts/) repository.

+    c.
+In the *#forum-consoledot-ui* Slack channel, send a request tagging @crc-experience-services-team for your PR to be reviewed and merged.

 4. The engineering team then merges the pull request to the Hybrid Cloud Console.
 The content will appear first on the [stage](https://console.stage.redhat.com/) of the Hybrid Cloud Console, and later in [production](https://console.redhat.com/).
+It takes about 2 weeks for a PR that is merged to appear in production, depending on team capacity.

 When these steps are complete, you will be able to view your quick start or Learning resource card in the [Hybrid Cloud Console](https://console.redhat.com/).